 How to Research and Buy Discount International Flights

-Here's how to find the best fares in premium or economy classes on any airline.
+Here's how to find the best fares in international first or business class

 Some people procrastinate by reading magazines or shopping online.
-My way of taking a mental time out involves finding airfare deals including discount international flights.
+My way of taking a mental time-out involves trying to find airfare deals including discount international flights.

-This is how I wound up doing my Christmas shopping this year in Seoul, Korea.
+This is how I wound up doing my Christmas shopping in Seoul.
 I used the techniques I’m about to outline below to score a business class international flight from San Diego (via DFW) to Seoul that was about the same price as an economy class ticket to Asia can be.